mecid/mecid.github.io/_posts/2019-08-21-the-power-of-environment-in-swiftui.md

 Here we use view-specific environment values to dismiss presented modal view.

 #### Dependency Injection via Environment
-Another great use-case for Environment is Dependency Injection.
-Every view has its copy of the parent's Environment, and we can use it to add all ObservableObjects related to the current view.
+Another great use-case for *Environment* is Dependency Injection.
+Every view has its copy of the parent's *Environment*, and we can use it to add all *ObservableObjects* related to the current view.

 ```swift
 struct CalendarView : View {